taghof/Navigation-for-Robots-with-WIFI-and-CV/_posts/2012-01-12-Enabling-The-Drone-USB-Port.markdown

 	<br />and around line 135 set `.overcurrent_pin = -1`.</li>

-3. Select the kernel modules you want to compile(including the one you edited) by going to the kernel tree root and running:
+3. To open the graphical kernel configuration tool and select the kernel modules you want to compile(including the one you edited), go to the kernel tree root and run:

 		make ARCH=arm CROSS_COMPILE=arm-none-linux-gnueabi- menuconfig

-	<br />The command opens the graphical kernel configuration tool.
-Remember to select as modules(M, not *).
+	<br />Remember to select as modules(M, not *).
 	+	To enable the usb port select:
 		"System Type -> Parrot Drivers -> PARROT6 USB driver (Synopsys)".